 This paper attempts to study uncertainty in a unified framework.
 To do so, we introduce a new measure of uncertainty that is based on forecast densities.
-Our new measure of uncertainty enables us to make two main contributions to the literature:
+We focus on forecast densities for output growth to construct a measure of uncertainty that reflects business cycle uncertainty, as business cycles can be proxied by real output growth (Stock and Watson, 1999).2 Our new measure of uncertainty enables us to make two main contributions to the literature: